ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

 * Read Research Paper Prep by Friday (take notes)
 * Get started on reading research paper for Team Sherwood for next Wednesday

+**Sunday, Oct 7 (1.5 hrs)**

+* Started reading assigned Computer Architecture paper- "A Pythonic Approach for Rapid Hardware Prototyping and Instrumentation" and answering questions about each part.
+So far, paper seems to be about the implementation of the PyRTL language as an easier way to do hardware design without requiring a deep knowledge of hardware, or the steep learning curve of traditional hardware design languages (HDLs).
+Will be continued tomorrow, with more notes.

 **Saturday, Oct 6 (2.5 hrs)**

 -To Do-